Access to Medicines and Pharmaceutical Patents: Fulfilling the Promise of TRIPS Article 31bis

 Date Written: July 30, 2022

 In this Article, we explain why export compulsory licenses have failed so dramatically despite such good intentions and suggest reforms that would help fulfill their promise.
-First, we identify and analyze the factors that deter Members from making recourse to ECLs.
-Second, we posit that, under current law, pooled procurement is the only viable avenue to exploit ECLs and elucidate pathways for Members to pursue this strategy.
-Third, we advance the view that TRIPS reform is necessary to unlock fully the potential of Article 31bis.
-We proffer targeted amendments to enhance the flexibility and economic viability of ECLs, detailing the ways in which these revisions would bolster the flow of patented pharmaceuticals from the Global North to the Global South.
+First, we identify and analyze the factors that deter countries from making recourse to export compulsory licenses.
+Second, we argue that the only way for nations to use the current legal framework effectively is to act jointly through pooled procurement initiatives.
+Finally, we advance the view that TRIPS reform is necessary to unlock the potential of export compulsory licenses, proposing targeted amendments and explaining how these revisions would bolster the flow of patented pharmaceuticals from the Global North to the Global South.

 Keywords: TRIPS, Intellectual Property Law, Patents, Right to life, Right to health, Right of access to medicines, compulsory licensing, Article 31bis, Article 31, Covid-19, WTO, CAMR

 JEL Classification: K00, K10, K19, K12, O34, O30